Elaine Brown (March 2, 1943)

-Elaine Brown grew up in North Philadelphia to a single mother and an absentee father.
-Despite poverty and growing up in a single parent home, Elaine was afforded the opportunity to participate in extracirricular activities such as classical piano and ballet, and to attend private school.
+Elaine Brown was born in North Philadelphia and raised by her mother.
+Although she grew up in a single-parent home and experienced economic hardship, Elaine had the opportunity to attend a private school where she participated in extracurricular activities such as classical piano and ballet.
 She was noted to have had many white friends because of this.
-After high school, Brown attended Temple University for less than a semester before withdrawing to pursue a music career in Los Angeles.
+After high school, Brown briefly attended Temple University before withdrawing to pursue a music career in Los Angeles.
 While there, she enrolled in University of California, Los Angeles.

-In Los Angeles, Brown became involved with Jay Richard Kennedy, a music executive who educated her on Capitalism, Communism, and the Civil Rights Movement.
-Due to this education, Brown became involved with the Black Liberation Movement.
-After their breakup, Brown began working for the radical newspaper Harambee.
-She attended her first Black Panther meeting after Dr. Martin Luther King, Jr’s assassination.
+In Los Angeles, Brown became involved with Jay Richard Kennedy, a music executive who educated her on capitalism, communism, and social justice movements.
+Eventually Brown became active in the Black Liberation Movement.
+After their breakup, Brown began working for the African American newspaper Harambee.
+She attended her first Black Panther meeting after Dr. Martin Luther King, Jr.’s assassination in 1968.

-When Newton fled to Cuba in 1974, he appointed Elaine Brown to lead the Black Panthers in his absence.
+Brown was chosen by Newton to lead the BPP in 1974 when he moved to Cuba to avoid criminal charges.
 She led the Party from 1974 until 1977.
-During her leadership, Brown managed the victorious campaign of Lionel Wilson, Oakland’s first black mayor and she developed the Panther’s Liberation School.
-She stepped down from the Black Panthers after Huey Newton’s return and after he authorized the beating of a female Panther.
-No longer able to tolerate the sexism and patriarchy of the Black Panther Party, Brown moved to Los Angeles to raise her daughter.
+During her leadership, Brown chaired the successful political campaign of Lionel Wilson, Oakland’s first African American mayor, and she founded the Panther Liberation School.
+She left her leadership position in the BPP in 1978 after Huey Newton’s return and after he ordered the beating of a female Panther.
+Her decision was driven by her rejection of the negative attitudes toward women in the party.
+Brown moved to Los Angeles to raise her daughter.

-Elaine Brown's later activism included radical prison reform and providing educational resources for impoverished African American children.
-In 2007, she announced her bid to be the 2008 Green Party presidential nominee.
-She resigned due to the domination of white people who, in her opinion, were not really trying to effect change or help her do so.
-Presently, Brown lectures frequently at colleges and universities as well as at numerous conferences.
+Brown's later activism included radical prison reform and providing educational resources for African American children living in poverty.
+In 2007, she declared herself a candidate for the Green party in the 2008 presidential election.
+She left the party later that year because it was dominated by white people who, in her opinion, were not really trying to effect change or help her do so.
+Presently, Brown lectures frequently on prison reform at conferences, colleges, and universities.